wesonweb/wesonweb/README.md

 ### Hi, I'm Wes :wave:

-:man_technologist: I have experience in front-end web development and have created websites for small companies and charitable organisations.
-I recently completed Le Wagon full stack bootcamp and am currently looking for full stack developer roles.
+:man_technologist: I have created websites for small companies and charitable organisations using Wordpress CMS.
+I completed Le Wagon full stack bootcamp and am currently employed with the Financial Times as a junior software engineer.

 ---